North Uist: 19th Century - Kelp and Clearances

 The 7th baronet's heir, Godfrey MacDonal, the 4th Baron of Slate ran sheep on North Uist orchestrating one of the most notable mass evictions of the Highland Clearances.
-In 1849, an attempt to evict 603 crofters from Sollascaused rioting.
+In 1849, an attempt to evict 603 crofters from Sollas caused rioting.
 Rocks were reportedly thrown at the police officers sent from Glasgow to quell the riot.
 In the convictions that followed the jury added the following written comments: